apastel/ytmusic-deleter/README.md

   ~~* Or use cli.exe~~
 * Exceptions aren't displayed to the user when they happen in a Slot ~~* Exceptions aren't sent to Sentry when they happen on the main thread (https://github.com/mherrmann/fbs/issues/283)~~
+* Output to a single log file instead of two
+* Logging from all dialogs instead of `self.message`
+* Closing license dialog closes the app